daniel1noble/ecoevo_1000/README.md

  - :page_facing_up: `Figure 1_FINAL.png`
  - :page_facing_up: `Figure 2_FINAL.png`

 Note that these figures are a composite of figures patched together and the final files were  modified outside of `R` for aesthetic reasons.
 These files also have associated Adobe illustrator files.
-Nonetheless, the code to reproduce the individual figures is still listed in `ms.qmd`.
+The code to reproduce  individual figures is provided in `ms.qmd`.

+## 4. Data
+Given the project has been a major group effort we initially relied on Google Sheets to provide pathways by which all authors could contribute to the data collection process.
+These Google Sheets were then sourced, processed, checked and then cleaned prior to analysis.
+The first initial file was provided to us by the California Digital Library (CDL) team, who downloaded the relevant meta-data on the articles posted to **EcoEvoRxiv** as of 30 September 2023.

+The original meta-data files from the CDL are located in the :open_file_folder: `data` folder and named as follows:
+	- :page_facing_up: `20231003_EER _allversions.xlsx`
+	- :page_facing_up: `20231003_EER_preprints_metadata.xlsx`

+### Column Names and Information for [`20231003_EER_preprints_metadata.xlsx`](https://github.com/daniel1noble/ecoevo_1000/blob/main/data/20231003_EER_preprints_metadata.xlsx). **Note**: These columns are the same descriptors as that found in the [Preprint Meta-data](https://docs.google.com/spreadsheets/d/1UEAUZWpOm7C1kKoVoYy-u_D6cbHoF--EGxoY0Gl0qHw/edit#gid=836736319)
+- **Preprint ID**: Janeway's internal identifier for the preprint
+- **Preprint Title**: Title of the preprint
+- **Preprint DOI**: DOI of the preprint
+- **Publisher DOI**: DOI of the postprint/publisher's article, if any
+- **Reuse Licence**: Creative Commons reuse licence
+- **Submission Date**: Date preprint was submitted to EcoEvoRxiv
+- **Accepted Date**: Date preprint was accepted to EER
+- **Published Date**: Date preprint was published in EER (may differ from accepted date)
+- **Update Date**: Date preprint was last updated by an EER moderator
+- **Current Version**: Current version now
+- **Version creation date**: Date that version was created/submitted (may differ from update date)
+- **Submitting Author**: Name of submitting author
+- **Submitting Author Email**: Submitting author's email address
+- **Authors List**: List of all authors
+- **Total authors**: Total number of authors

+### Column Names and Information for [`20231003_EER_allversions.xlsx`](https://github.com/daniel1noble/ecoevo_1000/blob/main/data/20231003_EER%20_allversions.xlsx)

+This data contains version history information for each preprint on EcoEvoRxiv.
+It is meant to supplement the main dataset `20230824_EER_Preprints_metadata.xlsx`.

+ - **Preprint ID**	Title of the preprint
+ - **Preprint DOI**	DOI of the preprint
+ - **Publisher DOI** DOI of the postprint/publisher's article, if any
+ - **Reuse Licence** License selected by author
+ - **Submitting Author** Name of submitting author (first, last)
+ - **Submission Date** Date of version submission
+ - **Accepted Date** Date of acceptance for version
+ - **Published Date** Date published on EcoEvoRxiv
+ - **Update Date**	Date published preprint was updated
+ - **Current Version**	Current version number of preprint
+ - **Version date** Date of version

 ### Data to be manually collected on preprints